She wanted to wear the beautiful outfit her grandma had brought from India, and of course, her sister wanted one too.

 -

-When hard, I put some icing in the centre of the cake board and put the crumb coated cake on it.
+Once the crumb coat is firm, spread icing in the centre of the cake board and place the cake on top.

 -

-Then roll out the orange fondant and cover the cake with it.
-Smooth it with a fondant smoother and cut out the excess.
-To cover up any imperfection, roll out a rope of orange fondant and cover the base of the cake with it.
+Roll out the orange fondant and cover the cake completely.
+Smooth with a fondant smoother and trim the excess.
+To hide any imperfections, roll out a thin rope of orange fondant and wrap it around the base of the cake.

 -